E-bike : a motor-assisted bicycle

 The LTO type of battery is not used for E-bikes, as the LTO battery performs relatively poorly when it comes to the number of Wh per kilo.
 An advantage of this type of battery is that it can be charged very often.
 Therefore, in electric or hybrid cars, a LTO battery can be used to store electricity generated from braking energy.
 This type of battery is very stable at different temperatures, is good at absorbing energy, and gives a smooth power output, but it is expensive and has a lower capacity for its size.

-Many bicycle sellers do not even know what is in the battery of E-bikes !
+Many bicycle sellers do not even know what is in the battery of their E-bikes !

 It is important to realise that a good battery charger is more than just a simple power supply, there are sophisticated electronics which monitor and control the recharging process, with a limit on the recharging rate, and which automatically switch off when the battery is fully charged.
 E-bike suppliers therefore specify their own brand of batteries and chargers, which is important for warranty claims.